-I've wanted to adapt the vacuum press system for vacuum clamping for
+I've wanted to adapt the EVS and V2 vacuum press systems for vacuum clamping for

 quite some time.
 Of course it's not too difficult to hook the vacuum

 line from the system directly to a clamping board but I wanted something easier to use.
 The biggest restriction from making

 this adaptation a reality was the on/off control of the vacuum

 to the clamping jig.
 I wanted to build something that could shut off

 the vacuum without depleting the vacuum reservoirs and at the same time allow the work piece to release quickly from the clamping jig when the pressure was released.